 “Despite the housing market cooling during 2019, demand for skilled trades workers remains strong, with demand in Sydney, Melbourne and Brisbane exceeding availability,” said HIA Economist, Angela Lillicrap.

-The Australian Industry Group/Housing Industry Association Australian Performance of Construction Index (Australian PCI®) declined by 2.5 points to 49.3 in September 2018, signaling the first easing in overall construction industry conditions in 20 months (readings below 50 indicate contraction in activity, with the distance from 50 indicating the strength of the […]
+The Australian Industry Group/Housing Industry Association Australian Performance of Construction Index (Australian PCI®) increased by 2.4 points to 41.3 in January 2020, with the industry’s milder decline this month reflecting less pronounced reductions in activity and new orders (readings below 50 indicate contraction in activity, with the distance from 50 indicating the strength of the […]

 The SA Govt has announced that the structural steelwork required to build the new $100 million school in Whyalla will be sourced locally from the Whyalla Steel Mill.

 Speaking at ResponsibleSteel™ Forum II in Wollongong, BlueScope Managing Director and CEO, Mark Vassella, announced BlueScope’s commitment to certification of our largest global manufacturing site, the Port Kembla Steelworks, to the ResponsibleSteel Standard™ and Certification scheme.

 Tennis fans heading to this year’s Australian Open will be better protected with the completion of the Victorian Government’s CBD security upgrades around the famous sporting precinct.